whyteaz/global.hackathon/TEAMS.md

 About Cu3mBY Team
 =================

-We are group of friends we love coding together, solve problems and have fun creating apps.
+We are a group of friends who love coding, solving problems, and having fun creating apps.

 #### Languajes
 - Javascript + NodeJS (steroids)